maxim5helopugin/Reinforcement-Learning/gym_envs/Readme.md

 - If the agent moves to the cliff, the reward becomes -100, and the position of the agent is reset to a start state
 - If the agent reaches the goal, the reward becomes +100
 - To integrate the environment in gym, navigate to the folder with setup.py file, and type 'pip -install .'
-- To use the environment in gym, import it via "import gym_cliff_walker" and make it via gym.make('CliffWalker')
+- To use the environment in gym make it via gym.make('CliffWalker-v0')
 - env.render() prints current gridworld statespace

 ## rl_windy_world